ad-freiburg/ad-blog/content/post/project-qlever-text-scoring/index.md

 # Conclusion

 While the old version of [QLever](https://qlever.cs.uni-freiburg.de/) computed scores internally they were never shown thus useless for the user.
 Making them visible was an easy way to give the user more information in the search results.
-But the explicit scores from the `wordsfile.tsv` are in general rather useless since they don't provide a good scoring metric to sort results after.
-The benefit of them is a low computational cost.
+The explicit scores from the `wordsfile.tsv` are in general rather useless since they don't provide a good scoring metric to sort results after but the benefit of them is a low computational cost.
 The addition of [TF-IDF](#inverse-document-frequency-idf) and [BM25](#best-match-25-bm25) scores fixes the problem of a qualitative scoring metric and therefore improves the text search side of [QLever](https://qlever.cs.uni-freiburg.de/) but have the problem of larger computational cost.
 To make scores in general more accessible the [Text Search Service](#text-search-service-explained) provides a form of customization to the user.
 It also makes the sorting of scores easier since no knowledge about the internal creation of variables is needed.
 These features together with the internal code refactoring were steps to modernize the text search side of [QLever](https://qlever.cs.uni-freiburg.de/) and help in keeping it a good choice for a [SPARQL](https://www.w3.org/TR/sparql11-query/)+Text search engine.